abseil/abseil.github.io/_posts/2018-05-31-regular-types.md

     mimics the behavior of a built-in type.
 The semantics of Regular allow us to reason about the use of the type within an algorithm, and hence define what the algorithm does.
--   The reasoning about code is much easier, if the code consists of Regular types, instead of non-Regular ones, using the existing understanding of how built-in types work.
+-   The reasoning about code is much easier if the code consists of Regular types, instead of non-Regular ones, using the existing understanding of how built-in types work.